rmja/minicbor-embedded-io/README.md

 The `minicbor-embedded-io` crate implements async read and write for the `minicbor` crate on top of the `embedded-io-async` `Read` and `Write` traits.

 The library is inspired by the way the [Dahomey.Cbor](https://github.com/dahomey-technologies/Dahomey.Cbor) library does asynchronous read and write.
-For example, to read an array, one must implement the `CborArrayReader` trait, which is called for each each array item.
+For example, to read an array, one must implement the `CborArrayReader` trait, which is called for each array item.
 The callback can either actually read the item, or return an error indicating that it needs more bytes to fully decode - in this case the reader will be called again whenever more bytes become available.